 - Ask your child to describe something he sees.
-It doesn’t matter what it is, as long as he can see it clearly and it is easily described.
+It doesn’t matter what it is, as long as he can see it clearly and describe it easily.

 - Pick out a word from your child’s description and offer synonyms for it.
 For example, your child describes a tree as big.
-That big tree might also be described as enormous, large, huge, immense, gigantic, tremendous, or vast.
+That big tree might also be described as enormous, large, huge, immense, gigantic or gargantuan.
 Point out that the words you are using all mean big.